 Data protection impact assessments, prior consultation and audits

-- Processor shall provide reasonable assistance to Controller, at Controller’s cost, with any data protection impact assessments and prior consultations with supervisory authorities, in each case solely in relation to the processing of Controller Personal Data by, and taking into account the nature of the processing by and information available to, Processor.
+- Processor shall provide reasonable assistance to Controller, at Controller’s cost, with any data protection impact assessments and prior consultations with Supervisory Authorities, which Controller reasonably considers to be required of it by Article 35 or Article 36 of the GDPR, in each case solely in relation to the processing of Controller Personal Data by, and taking into account the nature of the processing by and information available to, Processor.

 - Processor shall make available to Controller on request such information as Processor (acting reasonably) considers appropriate in the circumstances to demonstrate its compliance with this DPA.
-In the event that Controller (acting reasonably) is able to provide documentary evidence that the information made available by Processor pursuant to this Paragraph is not sufficient in the circumstances to demonstrate Processor’s compliance with this DPA, Processor shall allow for and contribute to audits, including on premise inspections, by Controller or an auditor mandated by Controller in relation to the processing of Controller Personal Data by Processor.
+Subject to Sections 8.3 and 8.4, in the event that Controller (acting reasonably) is able to provide documentary evidence that the information made available by Processor pursuant to this Paragraph is not sufficient in the circumstances to demonstrate Processor’s compliance with this DPA, Processor shall allow for and contribute to audits, including on premise inspections, by Controller or an auditor mandated by Controller in relation to the processing of Controller Personal Data by Processor.

 - Controller shall bear any third party costs in connection with any inspection or audit and reimburse Processor for all costs incurred by Processor in connection with any such inspection or audit.